stimpank316-prtf/Stimpank/C|C++/c-containers/README.md

-# 📦C-lightweight Containers📦
+# 📦C-lightweight Vector and String implementation📦
-# It is just a C analog of C++ STL containers made in 2-3 hours
+# It's just a C analog of C++ std::string and std::vector STL containers made in 2-3 hours
 # ⚡Motivation⚡
 # Why am i even made this?
 Answer is simple - test my skills in pointer arithmetic, knowledge of pointers, and just for fun
 # ✨Features✨